Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Obsidian stores notes as local markdown files in a folder you control.
 Native apps on Mac, Windows, Linux, iOS, Android.
 Sync via Obsidian Sync ($8/month), iCloud, Dropbox, Git, or any cloud folder.

-Best for.
-Linux users, power users, and anyone who wants file ownership.
-Pricing: Free for personal use, $8/month Sync, $4/month Publish.
-Platforms: Mac, Windows, Linux, iOS, Android.
+It fits Linux users, power users, and anyone who wants file ownership.
+Obsidian is free for personal use, with Sync at $8/month and Publish at $4/month.
+It runs on Mac, Windows, Linux, iOS, and Android.

 3. OneNote: Best Free Cross-Platform